 6. Homey Pet Small Animals Cage

 Homey Pet Small Animals Cage is a sturdy setup that provides a nice little habitat for all your rat babies.
-It has sturdy bars for your rats to climb around—plus 2 separate platforms they can hang out on.
-There are 2 main entry points in the front for easy access to your rat and their belongings.
+It has sturdy bars for your rats to climb around—plus two separate platforms they can hang out on.
+There are two main entry points in the front for easy access to your rat and their belongings.

 This thick plastic base snaps together, creating a firm foundation—accompanied by plastic wheels for optimal movability.
 There are also wheel locks to keep it in place when you want it stationary.
 Even though this is convenient, be careful—they are a bit flimsier than metal rollers.

 There is a convenient pull-out in the bottom for simple cleanup.
 The bottom grill sifts the bedding, allowing your pet’s waste to fall through.
 The bar spacing is also ideal for both young and adult rats—so you can buy this cage at any stage of life.